 Taking action on smoking and health

-A pilot project carried out between 2014-2016 working with money advice services in Glasgow (see below) found that staff were keen to help clients to save money by stopping smoking, but were concerned about how they could raise this issue in the most sensitive and empathic manner.
+A pilot project carried out between 2014-2016 working with money advice services in Glasgow found that staff were keen to help clients to save money by stopping smoking, but were concerned about how they could raise this issue in the most sensitive and empathic manner.

-In response we have created innovative new resource materials to help advice staff to positively engage with clients who are interested in stopping smoking.
-Our new packs are designed to get noticed and encourage clients themselves to ask about what they are, so that the advisors can use these materials to inform and support clients interested in saving money by stopping smoking.
+In response we have created innovative new resource materials (see picture) to help advice staff to positively engage with clients who are interested in stopping smoking.
+Our packs are designed to get noticed and encourage clients themselves to ask about what they are, so that the advisors can use these materials to inform and support clients interested in saving money by stopping smoking.

 Each pack contains leaflets setting out the money that can be saved by stopping smoking and providing ten tips on the free advice and support available to help individuals quit their way.